 The testing of the backflow assembly does require the water to be turned off for a few minutes while the test procedure is performed.
-Our testing procedure is to knock on the door to let the customer know what the crew is doing.
-Again, Olson LLC personnel will practice social distancing at all times.
+Our testing procedure is to knock on the door or ring the doorbell to let the customer know what the crew is doing.
 If water is being used, our contractor will move to the next location until the water is no longer being used by the customer.
-In the event nobody answers the door, the installer visually inspects the meter to make sure there isn't an appliance using water or to make sure the homeowner isn't in the shower and didn't hear the door knock.
-We also realize that there are some customers that don't answer the door because they assume the installer is a solicitor, and in these cases, we rely on the visual inspection of the meter by observing the low flow indicator on the meter, to avoid a water disruption.
+In the event no one answers the door, the contractor visually inspects the meter to make sure there isn't an appliance using water or to make sure the resident isn't in the shower and didn't hear the doorbell or door knock.
+We also realize that there are some customers that don't answer the door because they assume the contractor is a solicitor, and in these cases, we rely on the visual inspection of the meter by observing the low flow indicator on the meter, to avoid a water disruption.

-Our contractor strives to time the 2-minute water interruption for backflow assembly test to be between usage intervals by the homeowner so no one is without water or inconvenienced.
+Our contractor strives to time the 2-minute water interruption for backflow assembly test to be between usage intervals by the resident so no one is without water or inconvenienced.
 There can be rare occasions when an expansion tank is installed in the home, that a shower or appliance can be started with the water turned off at the street and water will appear to be available for a short time.
 This is rare and our contractor tries to avoid the situation by communicating directly with the customer.